 When a parent, friend, sibling, child or other loved one is diagnosed with cancer, life can change very quickly.
 In order for a caregiver to best care for the patient, and for themselves, it’s important to know that resources are available to help caregivers cope with the situation and understand what their loved one is going through.
 There are also resources that can help caregivers learn how to care for their loved one, ask others for help when needed, balance their own career and responsibilities and navigate appointments, insurance and more.

 Anyone looking for cancer caregiver support can participate in the programs available through RRCC, including:

-- Physical and emotional comfort through RRCC’s monthly in-house support group sessions for cancer patients and survivors, and their caregivers.
+- Monthly in-house support group sessions for cancer patients, survivors and caregivers

-- Financial advocacy counseling with our in-house insurance professional
+- Financial advocacy counseling with an RRCC insurance professional

 - What does a cancer caregiver do?

 - Does the Family and Medical Leave Act (FMLA) apply to me?

 - How can I manage my loved one’s cancer-related side effects?